Providing individual counseling and coaching.

-I offer free phone consultations, so we can discuss what is happening in your life right now, how you are doing, and what you would like help with that we can work on together.
-If you prefer to meet in person, we can arrange for that as well.
+I offer free phone and in person consultations, so we can discuss what is happening in your life right now, how you are doing, and what you would like help with that we can work on together.

 This will also offer you the opportunity to interview me.
 This is very important, I encourage you to ask anything you would like to know.
 If we decide to move forward, we will find a convenient time to have our first session.
 If I am currently not a good fit for you, I am more than happy to help you find someone who is.

 Confidentiality is one of the most important components between a client and psychotherapist.
 Successful therapy requires a high degree of trust with highly sensitive subject matter that is usually not discussed anywhere but the therapist's office.
 Every therapist should provide a written copy of their confidential disclosure agreement, and you can expect that what you discuss in session will not be shared with anyone.
 This is called “Informed Consent”.
 Sometimes, however, you may want your therapist to share information or give an update to someone on your healthcare team (your Physician, Naturopath, Attorney), but by law your therapist cannot release this information without obtaining your written permission.